vivienlonde/vivienlonde.github.io/_posts/2022-12-05-amplitude-transduction.md

 - state preparation
 ---

-This post is part of the Q# Holiday Calendar 2022.
-Check out the calendar for more great posts
+This post is part of the [Q# Holiday Calendar 2022](https://devblogs.microsoft.com/qsharp/q-holiday-calendar-2022/).
+Check out the calendar for more great posts !

 ## Digital encoding and amplitude encoding